Reading: Applied Part 1. Recovering Specifications from Legacy

 • who confirmed the 8-minute SLA;

-genealogy.md links the claim to logs, Slack, metrics, post-mortem, file arbitration decision, and current uncertainty level.
+genealogy.md links a statement to logs, Slack, metrics, post-mortems, the file-based arbitration decision, and the current level of uncertainty.
 Thus the specification becomes a chain of evidence, not a textual snapshot of collective memory.

 - req_id: NR-01